p3palazzo/comparative-histories/chapter.md

 conditions for the hegemony of the philosophy of history as an interpretive paradigm in the 19^th^ and 20^th^ centuries.

-To understand why this is so, let us look at the structure of art and architectural history books during the three hundred years between Giorgio Vasari's 1550 *Lives of the artists* and Francesco Milizia's 1768 *Lives of celebrated architects*.
+To understand why this is so, let us look at how the structure of art and architectural history books changed during the 18^th^ century.

+during the three hundred years between
+Giorgio Vasari's 1550 *Lives of the artists* and Francesco Milizia's 1768 *Lives of celebrated architects*.